TomatorCZ/master-thesis/Notes/Thesis/Proposal.md

 We change the [compile-time checking](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/expressions.md#1265-compile-time-checking-of-dynamic-member-invocation) in order to be useful during partial type inferece.

-- First, if `F` is a generic method and type arguments were provided, then those, that aren't *inferred_type_argument* are substituted for the type parameters in the parameter list.
+- First, if `F` is a generic method and type arguments were provided, then those **, that aren't *inferred_type_argument*** are substituted for the type parameters in the parameter list.
 However, if type arguments were not provided, no such substitution happens.
 - Then, any parameter whose type is open (i.e., contains a type parameter; see §8.4.3) is elided, along with its corresponding parameter(s).

 ### Nullability